Arrive Alive

 Dangers of Worn Shock Absorbers

-Shock absorbers are as safety-critical as airbags, brakes and the tread on a car’s tyres.
-But because the driver cannot see that their shocks are worn, it is a case of out of site out of mind.
+Shock absorbers are as safety-critical as airbags, brakes and the tread on a car's tyres.
+But because the driver cannot see that their shocks are worn, it is a case of out-of-site out of mind.

-In South Africa it is estimated that 50% of cars older than five years on the road have worn shock absorbers, but drivers don’t know this because they gradually adjust their driving to compensate for the extra roll or bounce.
+In South Africa, it is estimated that 50% of cars older than five years on the road have worn shock absorbers, but drivers don't know this because they gradually adjust their driving to compensate for the extra roll or bounce.

 “A worn shock will reduce the driver’s ability to control the vehicle.
 In an emergency, there could be an accident that otherwise could have been avoided,” says Sean Staley, Gabriel brand manager at Control Instruments.